lzwjava/blog-source/_posts/en/2025-01-09-fruit-damage-en.md

 ---
 audio: true
 lang: en
 layout: post
 title: Avoiding Damage When Ordering Fruits
+translated: false
 ---

 Transporting fruits over long distances can be challenging.
 Here are some takeaways on how to avoid receiving broken fruit.